 Detailed Solutions – As already discussed above, the primary issue with self-preparation is the lack of consistency.
 Ensure that you choose an online course that provides detailed solutions for practice questions, saving you the struggle of identifying the right methods from multiple resources.

 Doubt resolution support – When selecting an online resource for GMAT pep, students should choose one that offers doubt clearing sessions regularly.
 Some online courses also provide access to online forums where students can discuss topics and solve problems.

 Personal Mentor for Guided Learning – If you struggle with concepts, feel the need of constant motivation during prep, or would simply like to seek guidance from a mentor, choosing an online course that provides a personal mentor can prove to be a commendable decision.

 Personalized Study Plan – Most online courses provide students with a study plan that can help shape their prep journey.
-However, an on course that builds a customized study plan based on the time you have to prepare, your pace of learning, target GMAT score, and strengths and weaknesses can add a lot of value to your preparation.
+However, an online course that builds a customized study plan based on your preparation time, learning pace, target score, and strength and weaknesses adds value to your prep.

 Need a Personalized Study Plan?
 Get it here!

 Real-time Improvement Modules – Many students claim that they struggle with piled up doubts by the time they reach the end of prep.
 This is because they do not focus on addressing their weaknesses right away.
-If you prepare from an online course that offer improvement modules right when you finish a topic/quiz, you would be able to work on your weak areas then and there.
+Preparing from an online course that offers improvement modules on completing a topic helps you immediately work on weak areas.

 Know your target score.
-If your dream B-school is one that needs a 720 on GMAT, self-prep may not be enough, especially for students who feel they are not exceptional.
-If you need guidance from time to time and cannot do without a mentor, it is better to go for an online course.
-However, for those who are aiming for a 650 on GMAT, can manage with self-preparation with some added effort and dedication.
+If your dream B-school needs a 720 on GMAT, self-prep may not be enough, especially for underconfident students.
+If you need guidance from time to time and cannot do without a mentor, choose an online course.
+However, those aiming for a 650 on GMAT can manage with self-preparation with some added effort and dedication.